top of page

 • Parents who are already actively participating in psychotherapy (preferably weekly) with another licensed mental health clinician, but need an additional time and space to focus on processing and understanding their child's aggressive behaviors.

-• Parents who have hit a wall in coaching or therapy because…
+• Parents who have hit a wall in parent coaching or therapy because they're stuck in a loop of dysfunctional parenting and don't understand why.

 • Parents whose angry kid isn't yet ready for therapy, or needs a break after cycling through multiple therapists.